bojand/ghz/www/docs/options.md

 ### `-t`, `--timeout`

-Timeout for each request in seconds.
-Default is `20`, use 0 for infinite.
+Timeout for each request.
+Default is `20s`, use zero value for infinite.

 ### `-z`, `--duration`